Five Factors That Affect the Cost of Your Cabinet Doors

 Should you re-quote your project if the stile and rail widths change?
 YES

-2. Panel profile
+2. Panel Profile

 The panel profile specifies how the center of your cabinet door looks.
 Obviously, only some door styles have a center panel selection available so this profile selection only affects those specific door styles.